port-labs/port-docs/docs/sso-rbac/rbac/rbac.md

 </TabItem>

 <TabItem value="team">
-- Identifier - the team entity identifier.
+- Identifier - the team's identifier.
 - Title - the team name.
 This will be synced with the Port team name.
 - Description - the description of the team.
 This will be synced with the Port team description.
 - Size - how many users there are in this team.